brodyee/STATS501_project/README.md

 ## `code`

 Contains the R and Python code for project:
 - `EDA.ipynb`: Contains code for dataset up and exploration.

+## `writeUps`

+Contain all presentation and report materials